 However, after every reboot, the letter will be missing:

-However, before zero filling the hard disk, users need to backup all desired files, because this will erase both file system and data.
+However, before zero filling the hard disk, we need to backup all desired files, because this will erase both file system and data.
 For steps to backup a disk, please see Copy Disk.
 After the backup has been created, we can wipe the disk without any worry.

 How to Erase Disk with MiniTool Partition Wizard